Ayush12062000/Orange-Fruit-Recognition-Using-Image-Segmentation/Image Segmentaion/README.md

 # Orange Fruit Recognition
-> Detecting whether the fruit shown is Orange or Not Using Image Segmentation
+> Given Image of Orange(from then CNN model) is then Segmented.